supernova4869/s_mmpbsa/README.md

 ## Features of s_mmpbsa
 - Open source and freely available.
 - Less need for running environment preparation, only needs Gromacs program when running on linux system, and Python environment for plotting.
-- In contrast to other programs such as gmx_MMPBSA.py, s_mmpbsa is developed with Rust.
+- In contrast to other programs, s_mmpbsa is developed with Rust.
 - Interactive operation, no need to write parameter files.
 Also, user can write shell script to invoke s_mmpbsa for batch use.
 - Very fast.
 Due to the efficency of Rust program.
 - Considers electric screening effect, as "J. Chem.
 Inf.
 Model.
 2021, 61, 2454".
-- Considers interaction entropy, as "J. Chem.
+- Considers conformational entropy, as "J. Chem.
 Phys.
 2017, 146, 124124".
 - Could store analyzation results for further reproducable analyzation.

 ## Main function